What's in this article?

 To give your business’s local rank a boost, you’ll need to set up a Google Business Profile.

-When someone types “mortgage lender” into Google search, Google will bring up local business results under “Places,” based on the user’s location.
+When someone types “mortgage lender near me” into Google search, Google will bring up local business results under “Places,” based on the user’s location.

 You can significantly improve your ranking by simply creating a Business Profile and filling it out completely.